engkimo/SynthepseAI/README.md

 ## Overview

 SynthepseAI Agent is an autonomous AI agent system with self-correction capabilities.
 Simply by setting a goal, the agent automatically plans and executes tasks while learning from and correcting errors to achieve the objective.
-It is built on an extended version of the manus architecture and incorporates a learning system utilizing GraphRAG, enabling continuous improvement based on experience.
+It is built on incorporates a learning system utilizing GraphRAG, enabling continuous improvement based on experience.
 The system now implements the LLLM (Larger LLM) concept, integrating multiple technologies to create an intelligent ecosystem.

 ### Key Features